Squonk42/TL-WR703N/README.md

 This work took around 150 hours (2 week-ends and all the evenings in-between on my spare time) to produce a first PCB layout from the raw PCB top and bottom pictures.

 But spare time costs nothing, and hobbyist motivation is higher than normal paid work!

+###How?
+If I remember correctly, Kean took the PCB pictures using an 18 Mpx camera.
+Removing all borders and cleaning up the original pictures, this resulted into images of 3090 x 3210 pixels.
+As the PCB is approximately 1.9" x 1.9", the achieved resolution is something close to 1600 dpi, or a little bit better than a common 1200/2400 dpi flat bed scanner in one direction, worse in the other.

+The drawback is that using a camera with a large depth of field, the image is not perfect.
+It contains:
+* perspective (i.e. board edges are not parallel, and are not parallel either to the picture edges)
+* a "barrel" effect due to the lens in macro mode
+* pixels are not necessarily "square" in X and Y
+* the actual scale is unknown

+The first step was thus to clean up the picture using the perspective correction function of PS as a picture editing tool to straighten borders.

+As for the other 2 next problems, the trick was to find something into these pictures that can be taken as a reference with known dimensions: the best guess was to take a large chip with numerous evenly-spaced pads, like the main AR9331 SoC U1 or the SDRAM chip U2.
+Using the same graphical editing program as used above, tools for correcting the lens "barrel" effect and scale differently in X and Y were used to get perfectly square pixels.

+Now, both sides couldn't be directly superimposed: holes, vias and the PCB contour itself did not match correctly.
+A good way to fix this problem was to use PS's "puppet warp transform" tool with the 2 PCB sides on separate layers with transparency.
+This tool allowed to place and drag pins over the picture, so it could be stretched locally.
+Using this technique, it was possible to make both sides match perfectly by first placing pins at the 4 corners, then adding more pins as required until a perfect match was obtained.

+At this point, 2 perfectly matched/square pictures with a resolution close to the original snapshots were available.

+The last problem related to unknown scale required to perform a resize operation on these pictures, so they can be superimposed with the PCB in the ECAD software used ([EagleCAD](http://www.cadsoftusa.com/eagle-pcb-design-software/?language=en)).
+Again, the same chips as above were taken as references with known dimensions.
+Based on the datasheets, their footprint was first created into EagleCAD with exact "real" dimensions, then placed into an empty PCB file.

+As I still use Windows XP, I had to use the [Glass2K](http://chime.tv/products/glass2k.shtml) utility to get either a transparent EagleCAD or picture window.
+Putting the EagleCAD window as large as possible on my screen, I aligned the footprint with the picture, by scaling the picture so that the round 25% picture scale was matching the EagleCAD full screen display.

+By adjusting EagleCAD zoom factor from the default 1.2 to 2, it is now possible on my screen to scale the picture to 50/100/200% while zooming along with EagleCAD, and thus zoom into details "almost" easily.

+That was all for the pictures, no editing any more!
+The drawback is that because of this last step, they are adjusted to my screen setup and cannot be shared with others easily.

+The next big job was then to create all the component footprints as an EagleCAD part library.
+Having 2 screens helped a lot in this case, and using transparency as above, it was possible to check that the footprint was correct directly into the picture.
+Still, this was a tedious job.
+As I was doing that, I took this opportunity to also create the corresponding schematic symbols and the parts for tying the symbols and the footprints together.

+Once all the parts were created, I placed them onto the PCB/picture as accurately as possible, then started to route all traces in between.
+There was a trick to integrate existing vias into a trace: I had to get info on the via to find its signal name, then name the trace using the same name, so they both belong to the same signal.
+Also, when there was only a single signal pad to connect to a via, I had to artificially add a dummy part to first create a ratsnet between 2 pads, get via info/name the ratsnest as explained, then destroy the dummy part...

+I used a 1 mm/0.05 mm grid, and only a few different trace widths.
+However, I had to create 2 signal "classes" with different clearance values to create the correct ground/power planes.